MS-GPS-Hackathons/MS-Identity-For-Apps-Hackathon/Student/Challenge_D2_06.md

 After deploying the function app you should configure within your sign in flow, the API connector “Before sending the token”.

-NOTE: The .NET function app project is located in this GitHub repository.
-You can clone the repository and run the following Azure CLI commands (you should also congiure some parameters) to deploy the function App in Azure.
+NOTE: The .NET function app project is located in this GitHub repository (Student->Resources->Challenge_D2_06).
+You can clone the repository and run the following Azure CLI commands (you should also configure some parameters) to deploy the function App in Azure.

 ```powershell
 # Deployment Parameters